NTT Data

 NTT DATA Group Corporation (株式会社NTTデータグループ, Kabushiki-kaisha NTT Dēta Gurūpu) is a Japanese multinational information technology (IT) service and consulting company headquartered in Tokyo, Japan.
-It is a partially owned subsidiary of Nippon Telegraph and Telephone (NTT).
+It is a wholly owned subsidiary of Nippon Telegraph and Telephone (NTT).

 Japan Telegraph and Telephone Public Corporation, a predecessor of NTT, started Data Communications business in 1967.
 NTT, following its privatization in 1985, spun off the Data Communications division as NTT DATA in 1988, which has now become the largest of the IT Services companies headquartered in Japan.

 History

 Former logo of NTT Data without "Dynamic Loop", used until 30 June 2025.